miriamposner/tmt_get_started/messing-around-with-the-topic-modeling-tool.md

 Double-click on **all_topics.html**.
 It should open in your web browser.
 Take a moment to examine the results.
 Can you tell what's going on here?

 Each numbered cluster of words is a **topic**: words that tend to co-occur.
-They are listed in no particular order, nor do the words within the topic occur in any particular order.
-Moreover, each topic contains 20 words on this list: a fairly arbitrary number.
+The topics are listed in no particular order.
+However, within each topic, the words are listed in descending order of the frequency with which they are associated with the topic.
+By default, each topic contains 20 words on this list: a fairly arbitrary number.

 ![][8]